cisco-open/cluster-registry-controller/docs/gitops.md

       - PruneLast=true
       - CreateNamespace=true
 ```
-## Instal cluster-registry applications with ArgoCD
+## Install cluster-registry applications with ArgoCD
 We have all the parts that need to install the cluster-registry applications on our three kubernetes clusters.
 This picture shows the current status.

 ![GitOps architecture](img/clean-k8s-arch.jpg)